raphc43/Data-Sanitizer--custom-server/README.md

 unique form with stats.

 # How to use the program?
-The repo consist of 6 total files, in which the main file is data_sanitizer.py
+The repo consist of 6 total files (excluding README), in which the main file is data_sanitizer.py

 1 - Open CMD, navigate to the repo and issue 'python custom_server.py' command to launch the server.